14: Distance-Based Redundancy Analysis

 NoteIs This the Arch Effect?

-The site (wa) scores in Figure 2 fall into a clean arch, so it is fair to ask whether this is the arch effect, the same artefact that distance-based methods express as a horseshoe.
+The site (wa) scores in Figure 2 fall into a clean arch, so it is fair to ask whether this is the arch effect, the same artefact that appears in distance-based methods as a horseshoe.
 An arch shape is not automatically the arch effect, and here it is some of each.

 That the artefact is present is obvious.
 One gradient dominates, with CAP1 having about 82% of the constrained variation, and Sørensen turnover saturates, because sections at opposite ends of the coast share no species and cannot become any more dissimilar.
 Ordinating that structure bends the second axis into a parabola.
 Regressing CAP2 on CAP1 and CAP1\(^2\) explains 90% of the wa-score variation, which is the textbook sign of an arch.
 The bend is mostly a response effect, since the same regression on the lc scores explains only 53%, and that is why the arch flattens in Figure 3.